Celebrating another year of conservation successes, coast to coast

 The Cascumpec Sandhills are among Prince Edward Island’s most fragile and vital habitats — fragile because the grass-covered dunes are continually shifting as they bear the brunt of severe storms, and vital because they support rare plant species and provide valuable habitat for endangered birds.
 Located on the northwest shore of the island, the Cascumpec Sandhills are part of a chain of near-shore islands that are considered PEI’s last true wilderness.

 Piping plover (Photo by Gordon Prince)

-Thanks to the generosity of a donor with PEI roots, NCC has conserved 150 acres (60 hectares) of exceptional shorebird habitat on the Cascumpec Sandhills — a critical nesting site for endangered piping plovers.
+Thanks to the generosity of a donor with PEI roots, NCC has conserved 150 acres (60 hectares) of exceptional shorebird habitat on the Cascumpec Sandhills.
+This is a critical nesting site for endangered piping plovers.
 Through the conservation of this property and the nearby Conway Sandhills property, NCC now protects some of the most secluded nesting areas in Atlantic Canada for this globally rare species.

 Newfoundland and Labrador